The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Research Professor and Director of the Bachelor Science in Artificial Intelligence (BSAI), Carnegie Mellon University, School of Computer Science

 Reid Simmons is a Research Professor and Director of the BSAI at Carnegie Mellon University School of Computer Science.
-As head of the Reliable Autonomous Systems Lab, the research investigates developing reliable, highly autonomous systems (especially mobile robots) that operate in rich, uncertain environments.
-As well as being a research professor at CMU, he served as Program Director at the National Science Foundation, overseeing the National Robotics Initiative and Smart and Autonomous Systems programs.
-He has contributed to hundreds of publications related to AI and has several decades of research experience in the field.
-He holds a PhD in Artificial Intelligence from the Massachusetts Institute of Technology (MIT).
+As head of the Reliable Autonomous Systems Lab, the research investigates developing reliable, highly autonomous systems (especially mobile robots) that operate in rich, uncertain environments...
+More info

 Throughout the program, you’ll have the opportunity to apply your understanding of the content by completing computational problems and evaluating AI applications and methods in the context of practical problems.
 Example exercises include: